CBonnell/chameleon-certs/draft-lamps-chameleon-certs.md

-The delta certificate request signature attribute is used to convey the signature that is calculated over the CertificationRequestInfo using the signature algorithm and key that is specified in the delta certificate request attribute.
-The following section describes in detail how to determine the value of this attribute.
+The delta certificate request signature attribute is used to convey the signature that is calculated over the CertificationRequestInfo using the signature algorithm and key that is specified in the delta certificate request attribute. {{dcd-csr-create}} describes in detail how to determine the value of this attribute.

 This attribute is identified with the following object identifier: